4 Types of Contrast Media in Radiology: Examples & Use Cases

 The world of contrast media encompasses four primary categories, each designed for specific imaging modalities and clinical applications.

-1. Iodinated Contrast Media for X-rays and CT Scans
+1. Iodinated Contrast Media for X-rays & CT Scans

 Iodinated contrast agents serve as the workhorses for X-ray-based imaging modalities, including conventional radiography, fluoroscopy, and computed tomography (CT).
 These compounds contain iodine atoms that effectively absorb X-rays, creating visible contrast between vascular structures and surrounding tissues.